forestgrape/coronavirus/coronavirus.md

 > <span id='virus'> A *virus* is a form of life, that can't produce all necessary enzymes for its replication. </span>

-So viruses have to integrate enzymes produced by other forms of life into their metabolism.
-Since all life forms which are enzymatically independent life forms on today's earth are [cell based](#cell-forming-life) and the metabolisms is inside the cell, viruses need to be within cells.
+Viruses integrate enzymes produced by other forms of life into their metabolism.
+Since all life forms which are enzymatically independent life forms on today's earth are [cell based](#cell-forming-life) and the metabolisms is inside the cell, viruses need to be within cells to have a metabolism running.

 > ###### Infected Cell
 > <span id='infected-cell'> A cell is called *infected* by a virus if it contains genetic material of the virus which influences the cell's metabolism. </span>